Hackuarium/beemos/README.md

 _[Lire en français](README.fr.md)_

-The BeeMoS project is an open source bee hive monitoring system developed at the open science lab [Hackuarium](http://www.hackuarium.ch), Renens, Switzerland.
+The BeeMoS project is an open source bee hive monitoring system developed at the open science lab [Hackuarium](http://www.hackuarium.ch), Route de Crochy 20, Ecublens, Switzerland.

 Please fee free to [contact us](https://form.jotformeu.com/71600609780354) if you would like more information.